lemanand/01_Prerequisite/PSGEL255.md

       you could    export   -    scp   -    import
       OR you could push your image to a registry and tell your colleagues how to pull the image down

+**2.10 Kubernetes 101**
+- Kubernetes Cluster:
+  - Set of machines (computers) for running containerized applications that are called Nodes
+- Kubernetes v1.18 cluster can have:
+  - No more than 5,000 nodes
+  - No more than 150,000 pods
+  - No more than 300,000 containers

 ### Chapter 03.
 Viya 4 Software Specifics <a name='Ch03'></a>
 ### Chapter 04.
 Pre-Requisites <a name='Ch04'></a>